anish-murshetwar/Executive-Targets-Analysis-Excel/README.md

 5. If macros are present, enable them only for trusted files.

 Notes
-- Hyperlinks are used to keep the main dashboard clean while providing quick access to supporting visuals.
+- Macros are used to keep the main dashboard clean while providing quick access to supporting visuals.
 - Do not store sensitive data in the public repository.

 ### DashBoard Overview